 The term Small Unmanned Aircraft (SUA) is used by some Civil Aviation Authorities instead of Unmanned Arial Vehicle (UAV) or ‘drone’ because the word ‘vehicle’ implies transportation of some kind and not all SUA have the capacity to transport a payload.
 And while the term 'drone' describes the noise they make rather well, the word has negative associations almost everywhere, so is best avoided when trying to get permission to use them.

 That said, there are real safety, security and privacy concerns about their uncontrolled use, so some kind of standard is needed.
+See the Powerpoint presentation Security issues and small unmanned aircraft.
+The presentation has a Word script to go with it.

 The JMU Journal of Conventional Weapons DestructionI published an article about using small SUA in HMA that I wrote in 2017.
 It can be read as a PDF here.